dragerot/ActivityFramework/README.md

 # ActivityFramework
-A simple framework to write activities in java
+A simple framework to write activities in java.

 Keep it simple.
 That's the main goal.